parental-control-system/parental-app/README.md

 1. Visit: https://androverse.online/
 2. Create an account
-3. Log in to the dashboard
+3. Log in to the Admin section
-4. Add your own family devices
+4. Build your system
-5. Configure safety settings
+5. Configure feature settings
-6. View activity reports
+6. Manage devices using intuitive GUI anywhere from the globe ❄️

 ---